astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 The potential root cause for a bottleneck and what exactly these values should be set at is specific to your setup.
 For example, are you running many DAGs at once, or one DAG with hundreds of concurrent tasks?

-Regardless of your use case, however, fine-tuning some configurations can help improve performance.
+Regardless of your use case, however, setting a few [environment variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-config.html) can help improve performance.
 Here's a breakdown of what you can look for:

 **a.
 Parallelism** ([parallelism](https://github.com/apache/airflow/blob/v1-10-stable/airflow/config_templates/default_airflow.cfg#L113))
    *  This determines how many task instances can be actively running in parallel _across_ DAGs given the resources available at any given time at the Deployment level.
 Think of this as "maximum active tasks anywhere."